 2-Minute Caesar Salad Dressing

-This is the easiest, homemade 2-minute Caesar salad dressing that can be made fresh before serving.
-My dressing is made using mostly pantry ingredients and tastes so much better than store-bought or your favorite restaurant
+This is the easiest, homemade 2-minute Caesar salad dressing that you can make at any time.
+Caesar salad dressing is made using mostly pantry ingredients and tastes so much better than store-bought dressing!

 - 1 teaspoon Worcestershire sauce